 sudo /opt/bitnami/letsencrypt/lego --path="/opt/bitnami/letsencrypt" list

 If there’s still significant time pending before it gets renewed, it’s possible Lego is not renewing it again because it’s still valid.

 When I do that command in the bitnami/letsencrypt directory, it doesn’t find any certificates.

-bitnami@ip-172-26-11-31:~$ sudo /opt/bitnami/letsencrypt/lego --path="/opt/bitnami/letsencrypt" list
+bitnami@ip-172-26-11-31:~$ sudo /opt/bitnami/letsencrypt/lego --path="/opt/bitnami/letsencrypt" list No certificates found.